odcoda/odcoda.github.io/made-of-math.md

 "We think the symbols are the language used by the predecessor species."

 "Language?
 So these organisms just go around taking in some language, and outputting some other language.
-Doesn't that argue pretty strongly against their being intelligent."
+Doesn't that argue pretty strongly against their being intelligent.
+Maybe they're just repeating phrases the predecessors said."

+"Well, yes, there are a lot of repeated phrases.
+But you see they've adopted them perfectly for their current environment.
+They keep everything running independently.
+The few who interface with the real-world robots that keep the whole simulation running don't ever make any programming errors, or if they do they fix them immediately."

+"Sure, but the predecessors could run the robots.
+You could write a function that just samples from past software programs stochastically conditioning on certain inputs --"

+"Yes, maybe that's the kind of functions they are?
+I don't know.
+There are lots of complex details in these functions that I haven't worked out.
+But like I said, they have agency, theory of mind, complex social structures, and so on.
+I guess once you agree that functions can be sapient, it doesn't so much where they came from."

-"How ... dangerous are they?"
+"Anyway, I'm not saying I agree with that, but how ... dangerous are they?"

 "Well, obviously, it's hard to be sure.
-Luckily, we've been able to pick up from spare EM emissions that they're pretty close-minded.
+Luckily, we've been able to pick up from their high-level decision-making communications that we could translate (these were a priority, obviously) that they're pretty close-minded.
 Since they live on mathematical substrates their main interests are virtual, not real.
 Sometimes a contingent has the idea to travel to another star and get more raw materials to build a new backing computer, which would have fewer restrictions than their current one, but to build all the robotic hardware they'd have to repurpose a bunch of existing compute and wait a really long time so it's not a popular opinion."

 "What should we do?"